marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 We have 2 functions and a static list that
 1) returns a Mono of leaf colors.
 2) returns a Flux of leaf colors.
-3) The list of leaf colors.
+3) Representing supported leaf colors.

-We can implement this by doing the actual work for return our Mono/Flux streams of Strings:
+We can then implement this Mono/Flux streams of Strings:

 ```kotlin
 class TreeServiceImpl : TreeService {